meekrosoft/fff/README.md

 Here's how you would define a fake function for this in your test suite:

     FAKE_VOID_FUNC1(DISPLAY_output_message, const char*);

+And the unit test might look something like this:

     TEST_F(GreeterTests, given_name_when_greet_called_outputs_name)
     {
 	    char name[] = "mike";